aimeegee/bookkeeping/README.md

 ## Troubleshooting

-**File format errors**: Ensure your CSV/Excel files have the required columns **Date parsing errors**: Check the date format in your bank config **Missing categories**: Run without `--no-interactive` to categorize new descriptions
+**File format errors**: Ensure your CSV files have the required columns **Date parsing errors**: Check the date format in your bank config **Missing categories**: Run without `--no-interactive` to categorize new descriptions